 As Season 4 opens, Simcoe is keen to repay old grudges.
 At Rivington's Coffeehouse he is introduced to someone he admires: Benedict Arnold.
 Tasked to work together and bring Virginia to the sword, Simcoe's no-nonsense soldiering conflicts with Arnold's insatiable greed.
 That's not to say he is without distraction himself—his thirst for retribution is unmatched, endangering Abe and the other members of the Ring.

 Samuel Roukin’s background in British theater includes roles in Trevor Nunn’s Hamlet at the Old Vic; Bijan Sheibani’s The Kitchen at the National Theatre; and Sir Nicholas Hytner’s His Dark Materials and Henry IV Parts 1 & 2.
 Roukin also spent a season at the Royal Shakespeare Company in the lead role of Pip in Declan Donnellan’s adaptation of Great Expectations.
 Most recently on Broadway, Roukin played Valvert in The Roundabout Theatre’s production of Cyrano de Bergerac.

-Roukin's film debut was in the Oscar®-nominated film Happy-Go-Lucky, directed by Mike Leigh.
-Other films include Jane Campion's Bright Star and David Yates' Harry Potter and the Deathly Hallows.
-Roukin's television credits include guest star and recurring roles on multiple series, including Housewife, 49, Appropriate Adult, and Richard II, produced by Sam Mendes.
-He will next be seen in the feature film Equity, directed by Meera Menon, along with Anna Gunn and James Purefoy.
-Equity made its world debut in the 2016 Sundance Film Festival.
+Roukin’s film debut was in the Oscar®-nominated film Happy-Go-Lucky, directed by Mike Leigh.
+Other films include Jane Campion’s Bright Star and David Yates’ Harry Potter and the Deathly Hallows, and most recently, Meera Menon’s Equity, that made its world debut in the 2016 Sundance Film Festival and was acquired by Sony Picture Classics.
+Roukin’s television credits include guest star and recurring roles on multiple series, including Housewife, 49, Appropriate Adult, and Richard II, produced by Sam Mendes, and large arcs on WGN’s Salem and SyFy’s The Magicians.